viebel/modern-cljs/doc/tutorial-18.md

 lein ring server-headless
 ```

-> NOTE 5: Don't worry about the `*WARNING*` messages you
-> receive during the CLJS compilation.
-Considering that older CLJS
-> builds don't define the `set-print-fn!` function in the `cljs.core`
-> namespace, the `clojurescript.test` lib defines it in the
-> `cemerick.cljs.test` namespace, but when you're running a newer CLJS
-> build that function is already defined.
+> NOTE 5: Depending on your JVM configuration it could happen that after
+> few compilations the process fails with an `OutOfMemoryError`.
+In this
+> case just rerun the `lein compile` task.

-Next launch the `lein repl` task from a new terminal to run a new nREPL session.
+Next launch the `lein repl` task from a new terminal to run a new
+nREPL session.

 ```bash
 # open a new terminal command